-One of the greatest modern day success stories in global health has been the reduction in the yearly price of branded HIV/AIDS drug prices from a high of US$10,439 in 2000 to $347 by 2011.
+One of the greatest modern-day success stories in global health has been the reduction in the yearly price of branded HIV/AIDS drugs prices from a high of US$10,439 in 2000 to $347 by 2011.
 During the same period, the introduction of generic drug treatments dropped a year’s worth of treatment to about $61.
 With financial support from organisations like the Global Fund, PEPFAR and the Clinton Foundation, more than five million patients in sub-Saharan were on treatment by 2011.

 What is mPharma?